Hydrology-and-Environmental-Hydraulics/developments/README.md

 - [Salt intrusion forecasting model](https://github.com/BasWullems/salt_intrusion_lstm): Machine learning model for predicting salt concentrations in the Rhine-Meuse delta.

 ## Tools
-- [Meander analyses](https://github.com/bartverm/meanderscribe): Matlab scripts to study the multiscale structure of meandering planforms
+- [Meander analyses](https://github.com/bartverm/meanderscribe): Matlab scripts to study the multiscale structure of meandering planforms.
-- [Loess filter](https://github.com/bartverm/loess): Matlab mex function to perform a locally weighted robust regression (loess filter)
+- [Loess filter](https://github.com/bartverm/loess): Matlab mex function to perform a locally weighted robust regression (loess filter).
-- [Processing NMEA data](https://github.com/bartverm/nmea-toolbox): Matlab toolbox to process NMEA data
+- [Processing NMEA data](https://github.com/bartverm/nmea-toolbox): Matlab toolbox to process NMEA data.
+- [Separating and identifying bedform scales](https://github.com/j-zomer/BedformSeparation_Identification): Tool to separate a bathymetric signal representing two or more bedform scales and identify bedforms based on zero-crossing.

 ## Code used in publications
 - [Large sample nowcasting evaluation](https://github.com/RubenImhoff/Large_Sample_Nowcasting_Evaluation): This repository contains the Python scripts that were used for the large sample nowcasting evaluation in the publication of Imhoff et al. (2020).